 A History of the Rice Lake Indians by Mary Jane Muskratte Simpson

-The Rev. Peter Jones, native Indian missionary, is worthy of mention.
+The Rev. Peter Jones, a native Indian missionary, is worthy of mention.
 Though not a native of the Rice Lake district, he played an important part in the conversion of the Indians.
 The following appeared in "Onward", March 15th, 1930 under the heading of "Great Indian Characters" by F. G. Weir.

 KAHKEWAQUONABY (Peter Jones) - On the first of July 1857 a number of people gathered at the cemetery at Brantford and erected a beautiful marble monument bearing the following inscription: "Erected by the Ojibway and other Indian tribes to their revered and beloved Chief Kahkewaquonaby, the Rev. Peter Jones."

-Peter Jones was born at the heights of Burlington Bay, Canada West, on the first day of January, 1802.
+Peter Jones was born at the heights of Burlington Bay, Canada West, on the first day of January 1802.
 His father was Augustus Jones of Welsh extraction and was for several years the King's Deputy Provincial Surveyor in Upper Canada.
 His mother was Tuhkenahneequay, daughter of Wahbonosay, a Chief of the Mississauga tribe of the Ojibways.
 His father being much away from home, Peter was left almost entirely in the care of his mother who trained him according to the customs of her people.
 He says: "I used to blacken my face with charcoal and fast in order to obtain the aid of personal gods or familiar spirits, and likewise attended the pagan feasts and dances.
 For more than fourteen years, I lived and wandered about with the Indians in the woods, during which time I witnessed the miseries and woeful effects of the fire-water."
-One day while he was quite young a great feast was made for him, at which his grandfather Chief Wahbanosay officiated.
+One day, while he was quite young a great feast, was made for him, at which his grandfather Chief Wahbanosay officiated.
 The purpose of this feast was to dedicate him to the guardian care of a god according to the custom of his tribe.
-At this he was given the name "Kahkewaquonaby", which means "Sacred Waving Feathers."
+At this, he was given the name "Kahkewaquonaby", which means "Sacred Waving Feathers."